 The online Assessment and LEarning in Knowledge Spaces (ALEKS) Placement Assessment covers material from basic math through precalculus.
 You do not need to take ALEKS unless:

 - You are an incoming first-year or transfer student and do not have college transfer credits AND you did not take the ACT, SAT, AP Calculus, IB Higher Level Mathematics, or the CLEP Precalculus exams

 - You wish to challenge the initial math placement you received through the University, and understand a lower ALEKS score will result in lower math course placement

 Preparing for the Assessment

-The ALEKS assessment is open from May 1 to September 3.
+The ALEKS assessment is open from May 1 to the first Friday of classes.
 If you choose to challenge your initial math placement, or you don’t have ACT, SAT, AP, IB, or CLEP scores, you should take the assessment as soon as possible.

 The assessment package includes an initial assessment, unlimited use of the Prep and Learning Module, and up to four (4) additional assessments for $20.

 You must access the online assessment through your MyMichiganTech account using the link in your Checklist on the Prospective Student tab.

 Your MyMichiganTech username and password were provided with your acceptance materials.
 If you’ve misplaced your login information, contact the Admissions staff at 888-688-1885 weekdays between 8 a.m. and 5 p.m.
 (ET).
 Or fill out this short form and we will connect with you.

 Use the login information provided at time of application.
 For assistance, email the International Programs and Services office at email@example.com.